COLLECTION DEVELOPMENT POLICY

 All material will be kept on open shelves, freely and easily accessible to the public, except for local historical materials.
 At present, due to the current set up of the building, back issues of periodicals must be retrieved y library staff.
 Children are not limited to the children’s collection, although juvenile materials are kept together to facilitate use.

 Responsibility for a child’s reading must rest with the parent or guardian.

-Purchases will be made to meet demand for popular titles.
+Purchases will be made to meet the demand for popular titles.
 New books requested by patrons will be purchased whenever consistent with collection development policies.
 In order to keep the wait for bestsellers within reasonable bounds, the library will attempt to acquire approximately one book with every seven reserves.
-In addition a rental collection will be leased to
+In addition, a rental collection will be leased to

 help fulfill the demand.

 The library welcomes gifts of books or other materials with the idea that the staff will evaluate them in accordance with the criteria applied to purchased materials.
 Gift materials not meeting those standards such as those that are out-of-date, duplicates, or unsuitable formats will be given away or sold.

 When the library receives cash gifts for the purchase of books or materials, the selection will be made by the library staff in consultation with the donor; however, the final decision will rest with the staff.
 A bookplate will be placed in each gift if requested by the donor.

 The library reserves the right to integrate gifts into the general collection.
 In addition, whenever a gift is no longer needed, it will be disposed of in the same manner as purchased material.
 The library does not appraise gifts or provide evaluations of gifts for tax deductions or other purposes.
 If requested, the Head of Fund Development will send a letter of acknowledgment for the donation listing the number of items donated.